neondatabase/website/content/docs/introduction/monitor-usage.md

 ---
 title: Monitor billing and usage
 subtitle: Monitor billing and usage metrics for your account and projects from the console or API
 enableTableOfContents: true
 redirectFrom:
   - /docs/introduction/billing
+updatedOn: '2024-06-14T07:55:54.413Z'
 ---

 Neon exposes usage metrics in the Neon Console and through the Neon API.
 These metrics can answer questions like: